 give the following performances…

-it multiplies by 2 the performances encountered so far with classics certified aircrafts (Rallye and DR400) or contemporary tow planes based on microlight aircrafts.
+These ones have not to be compared to vertical speed optained arround our airfeilds because pressure and temparature in summer make decrease engine power and other parameters.
+However it increases significantly the performances encountered so far with classics certified aircrafts (Rallye and DR400) or contemporary tow planes based on microlight aircrafts.

 “Nout” is also made to have good performances on a large speed range.
 It is able to tow vintage gliders (under 100 km/h) or contemporary plastic gliders (over 120 km/h).

 Nout’s powerplant gives a good climb velocity and a strong acceleration what gives safety to takeoff.

 Takeoff is fast, on a short distance and the initial slope is strong.

 The traction of the large propeller is much stronger than that of the small propellers present on the current tow planes.